 - Explain stylistic/technical changes in design as they relate to cultural context (COMPREHENSION)

 - Summarize the main concepts in important works of theory by key writers (COMPREHENSION)

-- Visually analyze buildings from this period to suggest date, place, and designer (ANALYSIS)
+- Visually analyze projects from this period to suggest date, place, and designer (ANALYSIS)

-- Recognize change in architectural styles by comparing their formal and technical characteristic (ANALYSIS)
+- Recognize change in architectural styles by comparing their formal and technical characteristics (ANALYSIS)

-- Evaluate different theoretical and design approaches and defend personal preference for one or more (EVALUATE)
+- Evaluate different theoretical approaches and defend personal preference for one or more (EVALUATE)